 Virginia unemployment rises slightly

-The seasonally adjusted unemployment rate takes into account seasonal fluctuations in the labor force.
+The numbers in VEC’s report are seasonally adjusted, meaning they take into account seasonal fluctuations in the labor force.

 While the labor force set a new record in July, so did the commonwealth’s nonfarm employment, increasing by 8,300 jobs to 3.98 million.
 Nonfarm employment has increased by 60,300 jobs in the past 12 months.